 We are super fans of all frozen treats over here and it seemed time to make one entirely from fruit.
 These Ice Pops are the delicious result.
 They take about 10 minutes to make and are so versatile that you can make them with almost any fruit you have.
 Win!

-These Ice Pops take about 10 minutes to make and are so versatile that you can make them with almost any fruit you have.
+This whole fruit Ice Pops recipe takes about 10 minutes to make and are so versatile that you can make them with almost any fruit you have.
 Use apple juice or coconut milk (for a little creaminess) if desired.
 I used the plastic ice pop sleeves and made 3.
 Smaller popsicle molds may result in more.

 fruit-ice-pops-on-counter